top of page

 Operations Manager

 Nick Jones works for Rural Ministries as our Operations Manager, and supervises the care of our properties.
-Nick also manages our conferences and events.
+Nick also manages our events.

 The work of our staff team is overseen by our Board of Trustees